AlexisG13/Koklin/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+More info about Terms of Service and Privacy Policy by clicking [here](https://alexisg13.github.io/PrivacyPolicy).

 [Back To The Top](#read-me-template)